Axle repair costs vary significantly depending on the issue that needs fixing.

 » LEARN MORE: Car axle replacement cost

 If your vehicle is still covered under your manufacturer's powertrain warranty, a broken axle may be covered.
 However, most axles do not fail on their own unless they are damaged during use (at least within the warranty period).
-This usually happens when drivers hit large potholes or other road debris, but that can mean theyre not eligible for warranty coverage.
+This usually happens when drivers hit large potholes or other road debris, but that can mean they're not eligible for warranty coverage.

 Warranties only cover repairs needed due to factory defects, not accidents or road hazards.
-(Thats what car insurance is for.)
+(That's what car insurance is for.)

 » MORE: Car warranty vs. car insurance